 If you want to take a look at the spreadsheet that I use to track my option trading, click here.
 That’s what I use to calculate how much profit I have made versus time decayed at any point in time.

 That’s all for this month.
 See you in next month’s trading recap!
 If you want to get notified of my new posts, do subscribe to my email.

-PS: If you don’t have any account with Moomoo yet, you can sign up here and get free 1 Apple shares and SGD 40 stock cash voucher upon deposit and completing the necessary tasks.
-Promotion valid till 31 January 2022.
-Here’s the detail on Moomoo’s latest welcome bundle.
+PS: If you don’t have a moomoo account yet, you can sign up here and get up to free 1 Amazon share, SGD 40 stock cash voucher, SGD 60 cash upon deposit and completing the necessary tasks.
+Promotion valid till 31 Oct 2022, 0959 SGT.
+Here’s the detail on moomoo’s latest welcome bundle.